 Outstanding Mentorship Awards

-In partnership with the Undergraduate Research & Enrichment Programs in the Pennoni Honors College, the Outstanding Graduate Student Mentorship Awards are presented to graduate students (master's and/or doctoral level) who have shown an outstanding commitment to mentoring, developing and supporting undergraduate and/or new or junior graduate students.
+In partnership with the Undergraduate Research & Enrichment Programs in the Pennoni Honors College, the Outstanding Graduate Student Mentorship Awards are presented to graduate and professional students (master's and/or doctoral level) who have shown an outstanding commitment to mentoring, developing and supporting undergraduate and/or new or junior graduate students.
 While mentorship occurs in many settings, this award focuses on mentorship in a research or scholarly setting, including remote/online, such as during the STAR Scholars Program.
-Eligible graduate students must be fully matriculated in a graduate program at Drexel or have graduated in the current academic year.
+Eligible graduate and professional students must be fully matriculated in a graduate program at Drexel or have graduated in the current academic year.
 Medical and law students may also be nominated.

-Typically, two awards are presented for $250 each sponsored by Undergraduate Research & Enrichment Programs in the Pennoni Honors College.
+Up to three awards are presented for $250 each sponsored by Undergraduate Research & Enrichment Programs in the Pennoni Honors College.